Power-ups

 Want to speed up and simplify your checklist creation process?
 With AI Assistant you will get smart list item recommendations, making it far easier to organize, complete and prioritize work.

-Once you’ve activated the power-up, a new + Suggest checklist option will show on the card - next to the standard +Add checklist link.
+Once you’ve activated the power-up in board settings, a new + Suggest checklist option will show on the card - next to the standard +Add checklist link.

 You can also benefit from AI integration when designing new project boards and when populating columns with new tasks.
 Under a right-click in any column, you will find a Suggest tasks option in the context menu.
 Simply type in what you’re going to work on, and the AI assistant will suggest task cards that are most likely to help you realize your goals.
 It’s that easy!